LinkedIn Boolean Search Generator

 The best queries are rarely the longest ones.
 They are the ones where every piece has a job.
 One group should usually describe the role, another group may describe the context, and a small NOT clause may remove repeated noise.
 If a query has five different ideas joined by AND, it often becomes too strict for LinkedIn's matching behavior.

-People example: ("agency owner" OR "agency founder") AND ("lead generation" OR "growth marketing") AND Germany NOT recruiter.
-Use this in People search because the keyword search can match visible profile fields such as title, location, company, and school.
-Then apply filters for German profile language, industry, or connection degree if those criteria matter.
+People example - ("agency owner" OR "agency founder") AND ("lead generation" OR "growth marketing") AND Germany NOT recruiter.
+Use this in People search because keyword search can match visible profile fields.
+Then apply filters for profile language, industry, or connection degree.

-Posts example: ("lead generation" OR outbound OR "cold email") AND (agency OR founder OR consultant).
+Posts example - ("lead generation" OR outbound OR "cold email") AND (agency OR founder OR consultant).
 Use this in Posts search, then filter by Latest or by the past week if you want fresh conversation starters.
-If you only want videos, documents, or image posts, use Content type instead of adding those words to the query.
+Use Content type instead of adding videos, documents, or images to the query.

-Companies example: (SaaS OR software OR automation) AND (B2B OR "go-to-market" OR RevOps).
+Companies example - (SaaS OR software OR automation) AND (B2B OR "go-to-market" OR RevOps).
 Use this in Companies search, then filter by location, industry, company size, job listings, or connections.
-Once you find relevant companies, move into People search to identify founders, operators, or department owners.
+Once you find relevant companies, move into People search.

-Sales Navigator example: (Founder OR Owner OR CEO OR "Managing Director") AND ("lead generation" OR outbound OR pipeline) NOT recruiter.
-Use this in a lead search keyword field, then apply Sales Navigator filters for geography, industry, company headcount, seniority, function, relationship, or saved account list.
-For account search, remove the person-title group and focus the query on account category language.
+Sales Navigator example - (Founder OR Owner OR CEO OR "Managing Director") AND ("lead generation" OR outbound OR pipeline) NOT recruiter.
+Use this in a lead search keyword field, then apply filters for geography, industry, headcount, seniority, function, relationship, or saved lists.

 Common Mistakes That Make Boolean Search Worse